nametree

 Leonardo brave lion; a classic enjoying a strong modern revival

-Luca light-giving, or from Lucania; a favorite that has surged in the 21st century
+Luca from Lucania, a region of southern Italy (the Italian form of Lucas); a favorite that has surged in the 21st century

 Lucia light; a graceful classic gaining fresh popularity